khaors/geocompr/main.md

 From a mathematical perspective transport networks are simply large graphs.
 The second type of nodes are nodes on this graph, each of which is connected by one or more straight 'edges' that represent individual segments on the network.
+We will see how transport networks can be represented as mathematical graphs in section \@ref(route-networks).

+The first type of node can be connected to the network with "centroid connectors" [@hollander_transport_2016], the geographic location of which can influence model results, by simulating excessive traffic on streets surrounding zone centroids [@jafari_investigation_2015].

 ```r